Keeper-Security/Commander/README.md

 }
 ```

+All fields are optional.
 You can also tell Commander which config file to use.
 By default, we look at the config.json file.
 Example:

 ```bash
 keeper --config=foo.json shell